 - Enhance management information systems to incorporate a method of recording all incidents of discriminatory behaviour.
 This database will provide information to the school to enable it to take action to address any patterns or trends and act promptly and effectively in individual incidents.
 There will be regular tracking and analysis of data by SLT.
 The impact of these actions will be evaluated to inform future planning.

 These will be updated at least every 4 years.

 Monitoring and reviewing objectives

-We will review and update our equality objectives every two years and report annually to the governing body on progress towards achieving them.
+We will review and update our equality objectives every two years and report annually to the Trust on progress towards achieving them.
 We involve and consult staff, pupils, governors and parents and carers.